Movavi Video Editor

 Why Trust Me for This Review

-As part of my work with SoftwareHow, I’ve also reviewed a number of other video editing programs, giving me a balanced perspective on the capabilities and issues with similar software available on the market right now.
-Like all my other reviews, I never accept free software or other compensation from the developers for my opinions, so I’ve got no reason to be biased in favor of any viewpoint.
-Movavi has no input or editorial review on the contents of this review and the views expressed here are my own, with a bit of help from JP who reviews the Mac version of the software to make sure we get a full understanding of how it works cross-platform.
+Movavi has no input or editorial review on the contents of this review, and the views expressed here are my own – with a bit of help from JP, who reviews the Mac version of the software to ensure we get a full understanding of how it works cross-platform.

 Detailed Review of Movavi Video Editor

 Once you’ve sorted through all that, you’re presented with the main interface.
-It will be immediately familiar to anyone who’s used similar video editing programs before such as Wondershare Filmora or TechSmith Camtasia, but even those who are new to it can pick it up quickly.
+It will be immediately familiar to anyone who’s used similar video editing programs before, such as Wondershare Filmora or TechSmith Camtasia, but even those who are new to it can pick it up quickly.

 Importing Media

-It’s also easy to record video directly within the program using a compatible device such as a webcam or connected camcorder, although I have no such devices at the moment so I couldn’t test this aspect of the program.
+It’s also easy to record video directly within the program using a compatible device such as a webcam or connected camcorder, although I have no such devices at the moment, so I couldn’t test this aspect of the program.
 For those of you making tutorial videos or other similar content, this will be a great help.

-The other issue that I had with media importing appeared when I tried to test the screen capture function – only to find that it’s not actually a function in the program.
+The other issue I had with media importing appeared when I tried to test the screen capture function – only to find that it’s not actually a function in the program.

-Instead, the icon is just a link to a demo or purchase of their more powerful Movavi Video Suite program – which would be extremely frustrating if I had already purchased the Video Editor program, instead of just testing out the trial version.
+Instead, the icon is just a link to a demo or purchase of their more powerful Movavi Video Suite program – which would be extremely frustrating if I had already purchased the Video Editor program instead of just testing out the trial version.

 Applying Effects